open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 ## Preliminaries

-This tutorial assumes that you have an NVIDIA Jetson platform - such as the Orin NX or AGX Orin - and stereo camera sensor(s).
+This tutorial assumes that you have an NVIDIA Jetson - such as the Orin NX or AGX Orin - and stereo camera sensor(s) compatible with the Nova reference platform.
 This tutorial will make use of the `Jetson AGX Orin <https://amzn.to/4k8jiQh>`_ powering the `Segway Nova Carter <https://robotics.segway.com/nova-carter/>`_ robot built in collaboration with NVIDIA for vision-based navigation tasks.
 However, another Jetson product may suffice depending on the GPU compute demands placed on it by the number of cameras, resolutions, and models being run.
-This also assumes that you have a Nova compatiable reference design (whereas Nova Carter is one), as this tutorial makes integrated use of Nova tooling.
 Applying these technologies to a non-Nova design is possible using the general concepts and designs in this tutorial, however it involves a great deal of unique development as the launch files and nodes provided by NVIDIA assume this.

 ### Concepts